HSI - Serving the Hispanic/Latino Community

 These members of the UCF community are a resource for students, faculty, and staff, and ensure UCF is ready to become an HSI.

-To become a member of this task force, email Karen.Morrison@ucf.edu.
+To become a member of this task force or for more information, email Karen.Morrison@ucf.edu.

 Upcoming HSI Information Sessions: